Ballarat community safety project

 About the project

 As a part of the Safer CommUnity project, Ballarat police will be holding community events to meet with Ballarat locals and discuss the safety issues that matter to them.
 Ballarat residents are encouraged to attend these events to meet and engage with their local police to discuss local safety issues, concerns and the latest crime statistics.
+Check this page for future dates as they become scheduled.

 If you would like to receive further information about this project, you can supply your email address by entering it into the ‘Stay informed’ section on this page.